abpio/abp-commercial-docs/en/tutorials/book-store/mobile/maui.md

     </FlyoutItem>
 ```

 This code block adds a new *Authors* menu item under the *Settings* menu item.
-We need to show this menu item only the required permission is granted.
+We need to show this menu item only when the required permission is granted.
 So, let's update the `ShellViewModel.cs` class and check if the permission is granted or not.

 ### ShellViewModel.cs